aditya123473892/wagtail/Managing-Wagtail-translations.md

     password = mypassword
     hostname = https://www.transifex.com

+Create a `logs` directory alongside the root of your Wagtail codebase.
+(This will help manage the output of fetch-translations.sh, which is liable to produce more output than your console history can handle...)

 # Fetching new translations from Transifex

 To be done periodically, ideally just before a new Wagtail release.
 From the root of the wagtail codebase:

     cd scripts
-    ./fetch-translations.sh
+    ./fetch-translations.sh > ../../logs/translation.out 2>../../logs/translation.err

 and 'git add' any new folders that are created.
 However, don't add folders for territory-specific translations (e.g. `es_ES`) that are less complete than the corresponding generic translations (e.g. `es`), as these cause the generic ones to be blocked due to a Django bug: https://github.com/wagtail/wagtail/issues/3600

-**Important** - check the output of `fetch-translations.sh` for errors, and sanity-check the changes with `git status` / `git diff` before committing.
+**Important** - check the log files in `logs/` for errors, and sanity-check the changes with `git status` / `git diff` before committing.
 Failures during the script's run can result in files erroneously being deleted.

 Once this is done, run